Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Methods and Data

 \subsubsection{1-N AHP}

 Another shortcoming of AHP is that, from inside the process, there is no way of knowing for certain if there are any important factors missing from the decision problem parameters.
-For AHP, our model was considering six factors - Population density, LULC, rainfall, drainage density, slope and temperature.
+For AHP, our model included six factors: population density, LULC, rainfall, drainage density, slope and temperature.
 If a fundamental pollution vulnerability factor was missing, AHP would not capture it.

-To overcome this, we devised an approach named 1-N AHP where we aimed to validate whether the unknown and unconsidered factors are important for our analysis of vulnerability or not.
+To overcome this, we devised an approach named 1-N AHP where we aimed to validate whether the unknown and unconsidered factors are important for our analysis of vulnerability or not (\nameref{S6_Text}).

-We first took our original output of AHP, i.e. the weights of the known factors.
-Here, we assumed that our known factors would at least represent 67\% of the importance while classifying the vulnerability variable.
-This is a fair assumption since through our preliminary analysis we can conclude that our factors were robust enough to represent at least 67\% of the variability of the vulnerability variable.

-The unknown factors could be one of two types: acute or chronic.
-Some factors (acute) may be less likely to occur but more likely to have a significant impact on vulnerability, while other factors (chronic) may be more likely to occur but less likely to have a less significant impact.
-In the case of our problem statement, acute factors might include mining sites and hide tanning operations while chronic factors might include algal blooms from fertilizer runoff and pollution during funeral processions.

-To assess the potential impact of these acute and chronic factors, we first created two new layers on the river Ganga buffer region, with uniformly distributed random values from 1-5 similar to the other factors, and pixels with value zero, to capture the probabilistic non-occurrence of acute or chronic factors.
-For chronic factors, 75\% of the pixels were 0, while for acute factors 97.5\% of the pixels were 0.
-This means that each variable had a 25\% and a 2.5\% probability of occurrence respectively, where pixels were assigned the random values 1-5.